CT-Data-Collaborative/ctdata-ckan-ansible/README.md

 In the `env_vars/ec2.yml` you can configure the url that the ckan instance will be served from.

 If you want to make the theme a private repo, you will need to change the way that the them is cloned on to the machine.
 You will need to edit the `roles/ckan/tasks/setup_git_repo.yml`, uncomment and update the commands that copy public and private keys to the server, and change the `Setup the Git repo` command to do an ssh-based clone.

+You may also want to change the nginx and apache settings to expose the application on the desired port.
+Currently the applicaiton will be exposed on ports 80 and 8080, but you may want to change that.
+The nginx template is at `roles/ckan/templates/nginx.j2`.
+The apache template is at `roles/ckan/templates/ckan_conf.j2`